Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: Quantifying measurement dependence

 A two-dimensional slice in the non-signalling space is shown in Fig.~\ref{fig:MDLslice} (figure from \cite{putz2014arbitrarily}).
 In the figure, the quantum set is bounded by the green line and the set of non-signalling correlations lie within the black triangle.

 In Fig.~\ref{fig:MDLslice}, the red dotted line corresponds to Eq.~\eqref{temp} with $h = 1 - 3l$.
-If we set $h = 1 - 3l,$ the PRBLG MDL inequality tilts from the Bell-CHSH inequality ($l = 0.25$) to the non-signalling border ($l = 0$).
-For $h = 1 - 3l$, Eq.~\eqref{temp} modifies to the form
+If we set $h = 1 - 3l$, the PRBLG MDL inequality tilts from the Bell-CHSH inequality ($l = 0.25$) to the non-signalling border ($l = 0$).
+For $h = 1 - 3l$, Eq.~\eqref{temp} is expressed as